 - 1. Entries can be accepted only from member stations of CIRCOM Regional.
 Programmes made by independent producers can be considered only if entered by CIRCOM Regional member stations. - 2.
-All entries, when submitted, will need confirmation by the CIRCOM representative (National Coordinator) appointed by the national broadcaster of the regional station making the entry.
+All entries, when submitted, will need confirmation by the CIRCOM representative (National Co-ordinator) appointed by the national broadcaster of the regional station making the entry.
 If there is no such representative, approval will be considered by the President of the Prix CIRCOM. - 3.
-Each regional station may enter once in EACH of the following categories:
+Each regional station may enter ONCE in each of the following categories:

-(1) Documentary, (2) News Programme and Viewer Involvement, (3) Music, (4) Minorities in Society, (5) Video Journalism, (6) Most Original and Innovative (7) Rising Star, (8) Investigative Journalism (9) News Report on a European Issue (10) Entertainment.
+(1) Documentary (2) Music and Arts (3) Minorities in Society (4) Most Original and Innovative (5) Investigative Journalism (6) Entertainment and Drama.